wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 `encounter: 1: Lorehold Professor of Order`

 - **Reaching Tullus**.
 A character who tries to reason with Dean Tullus and succeeds on a DC 14 Charisma (Persuasion) check causes the dean to hesitate.
 This doesn’t affect her action on any given round, but if characters succeed on making these checks on three different rounds, Tullus clutches her head and screams “No!”
 She then falls unconscious.
 - **Oriq Orb**.
-Throughout the battle, Tullus clutches the green orb.
+Throughout the battle, Tullus clutches the purple orb.
 The wicked Oriq bloodmage Malakar Draksang controls her through this device, but separating her from the orb doesn’t break his control.
 When Tullus is defeated or rendered unconscious, the orb slips from her hand.
 - **Treasure**.
 On the worktables lie five nonmagical historical relics from Dean Tullus’s and Dean Plargg’s ongoing research.
 These dusty objects — mostly mundane stone or jade vessels — are each worth 100 gp.
 Additionally, a character who spends 10 minutes searching the library and succeeds on a DC 16 Intelligence (Investigation) check discovers a [[Lorehold primer]].

 ###### Aftermath
  - [ ]
 - If Dean Tullus survives her confrontation with the characters, she’s free of Oriq influence and grateful to these resourceful students.
 She covers for the characters when other faculty members ask about any strangeness (or missing possessions) in the Deans’ Wing.
-- If Dean Tullus was killed, the masters of Strixhaven cast raise dead to restore her to life.
+- If Dean Tullus was killed, the masters of Strixhaven cast *[[raise dead]]* to restore her to life.
 She quickly realizes what transpired and keeps the characters’ role in her death between her and the characters.
 - The academic year soon draws to a peaceful close.
 Give the characters an opportunity to wrap up any remaining plans they still have, but in a scant few days classes end, the dormitories close, and the characters have a several-month-long break before the beginning of their fourth and final year at Strixhaven.

 ### Secrets and Clues